Project Management

 1. Setting up meetings

-You’ve likely had projects with too many meetings, meetings that ran too long, involved too many players (wasting their time), and didn’t have the right technology.
-When it’s your turn to organize meetings, avoid the pitfalls by determining the necessary parties and realistic time required and then reserve a space that will provide all the amenities to suit your needs.
+You've likely had projects with too many meetings, meetings that ran too long, involved too many players, and didn't have the right technology.
+When it's your turn to organize meetings, avoid the pitfalls by determining the necessary parties and realistic time required, then reserve a space that will provide all the amenities to suit your needs.

-If the teams’ office settings do not work, there are online services like Breather and Peerspace that list meeting rooms by location and include information about the number of seats, square footage, technology, and extra features.
-Ideally you won’t have to rely on this much as the reservations come at a cost.
+If the team's office settings do not work, online services like Peerspace and LiquidSpace list meeting rooms by location with information about the number of seats, square footage, technology, and extra features.
+Ideally you won't have to rely on this much, as the reservations come at a cost.

 2. Running the meeting